Pondok Modern Darussalam Gontor: University of Darussalam

 The University of Darussalam (UNIDA) is a pesantren college where all the students are in campus dormitories under the guidance of the rector (as kyai).
 UNIDA was established on 17 November 1963 (1 Rajab 1383) by Trimurti and managed under the Waqf Board.
-Currently, Amal Fathullah Zarkasyi serves as the rector.
+Currently, Hamid Fahmy Zarkasyi serves as the rector since 2020.
 Below are the faculties and its courses existing under UNIDA: